j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 ⁕  ⁕  ⁕

+The opposite of 'remember' is 'dismember'.

+To remember is to fasten one's
+dust to the body of Reality,

+to cleave to

+a single scale or mossy flank
+as it oxbows through time, leviathan,

+Forgetfulness guards against atrophy, fosters growth

 Forgiveness lets us view each other
 in ever-opening light, a grace limber to

+If we know anything, we know
-The world in its infinitude cannot be held.
+The world in its infinitude
+cannot be held.

-Fractals may be infinite, yet can't 'exist'
+Fractals are infinite, yet can't 'exist'
-til one approaches them.
+til one zooms in.

+As far as we know,
 It is the approach which makes the infinite, uncovers it.

 I stare into your infinite face